This is the Albania EITI 2021-2022 work plan (in accordance with Requirement 1.5).

 |Hydro power||10,000||GWh||Annual potential capacity of hydropower production|

-A share of oil and bonuses are collected by the state-owned enterprises, Albpetrol and AKBN, whereas a royalty tax, profit tax, dividends and other payments are collected by the government.
-The government’s income from extractive industries and hydropower sector amounted at USD 120.4 million in 2014.
-The government’s share of oil production was 94304 tons in 2014, worth USD 37.3 million.
+A share of oil and bonuses are collected by the state-owned enterprises Albpetrol and AKBN, whereas a royalty tax, profit tax, dividends and other payments are collected by the government.
+The government’s revenues from extractive industries and hydropower sector amounted to USD 805 million in 2016, which comprises about 5% of total revenue recorded in the State budget.

 The EITI encourages multi-stakeholder groups to explore innovative approaches to make the EITI more relevant and useful.

 Commodity trading is covered in the 2017-2018 EITI Report and in a standalone 2018 Commodity Trading Report.